bencherdev/bencher/services/console/src/content/learn/infoq.md

 User space bindings to eBPF are often written in C, C++, Rust, Go, or Python.
 Using Rust for both kernel and user space code provides unmatched speed, safety, and developer experience.
 - ~~Premature~~ Blind optimization is the root of all evil.
-Profiling your eBPF code allows you to see where to focus your performance optimizations.
+Profiling your code allows you to see where to focus your performance optimizations.
 - Different profiling techniques may illuminate different areas of interest.
 Use several profiling tools and triangulate on the root cause of your performance problems.
 - Benchmarking allows you to measure your performance optimizations